froukje/datamapu/content/posts/classical_ml/random_forest.md

 ## Introduction

-A Random Forests is a supervised Machine Learning model, that is build on Decision Trees.
+A Random Forest is a supervised Machine Learning model, that is build on Decision Trees.
 In order to understand how a Random Forest works, you should be familar with Decision Trees.
-You can find an introduction in a separate article [Decision Trees - Explained]({{< ref "decision_trees">}}) A major disadvantage of Decision Trees is that they tend to overfit and often have difficuilties to generalize to new data.
+You can find an introduction in the separate article [Decision Trees - Explained]({{< ref "decision_trees">}}).
+A major disadvantage of Decision Trees is that they tend to overfit and often have difficuilties to generalize to new data.
 Random Forests try to overcome this weakness.
 They are build of a set of Decision Trees, which are combined to an ensemble model and their outcomes are converted into a single result.
 As Decision Trees, they can be used for classification and regression tasks.

 ## Build a Random Forest - The Algorithm